 What is vectorization?

-Conversion—or vectorization—involves taking your raster, in this case a JPG, and converting it to a vector.
+Conversion—or vectorization—involves taking your raster, in this case a JPG (or JPEG), and converting it to a vector.
 This can be done by either manual tracing or automatically tracing your JPG.
 We’ll discuss how each process works briefly and help you decide which is best for you.

 If the name didn’t give you a clue, manual tracing involves tracing—or drawing—over your raster image with vector lines.
 This can be done with software like Inkscape and Illustrator.
 If the idea of using your mouse to click and trace over your entire image exhausts you, you might instead opt to use a tablet and graphics pen.

 As you might have guessed, automatic tracing involves using software—like Scan2CAD—to instantly convert your JPG, for example, to a vector and then G-Code.
 The way Scan2CAD works is by detecting the lines present in your raster and converting them to vector entities.
 This can then be converted to G-Code ready for use with your CNC machine.

 One of the main factors to take into consideration is time.
 Manual tracing is a time-consuming and taxing process.
 If you’re pressed for time—or you’re anything like us and you’re rushing to start those CNC projects—you might be looking to get your JPG converted ASAP!
 In this case, automatic tracing is the process to pick.
 On the other hand, if you’re working with a more complex image, manual tracing might be the better option.
 Some conversion software can struggle with understanding and recognizing certain raster images.